CLEARWATER CRIMINAL DEFENSE ATTORNEY

 One of the most important functions of a Defense Lawyer is to access all possible defenses to a criminal charge.
 In Assault, Battery and Aggravated Battery cases it’s crucial for the Defense to conduct an intense Defense investigation to establish all of the facts of the incident.
 An investigation can uncover evidence of any of the following defenses:

-A Clearwater Criminal Defense Lawyer must take action as soon as possible.
-While the victim's version of the facts may be filled with inaccuracies your attorney must be able, competant, willing and capable of exploiting those failures of fact against the prosecution.
-In assualt & battery cases it is always important to initially present an accurate and effective defense by effectively marshalling all of the facts so the prosectuor and the judge, and if necessary a jury, see your side of the story.
-When you're faced with the possibility of prison time and heavy fines it is important that you retain an attorney who is savvy, skilled, smart and aggressive.
+An effective lawyer for the defense must take action as soon as possible.
+While the victim’s version of the facts may be filled with inaccuracies your attorney must be able, competant, willing and capable of exploiting those failures of fact against the prosecution.
+In domestic assault and domestic battery cases it is very important to initially present an accurate and effective defense by effectively marshalling all of the facts so the prosecutor and the judge, and if necessary a jury, see your side of the story.
+When you’re faced with the possibility of prison time and heavy fines it is important that you retain an attorney who is savvy, skilled, smart and aggressive.
 As a former prosecutor in Pinellas county, Robert knows both sides of the criminal defense system giving him an advantage, as he is able to anticipate the strategies of the prosecution.
 He knows the weak points in specific charges and how to defend against them.
 If you fail to defend your reputation or fail to defend yourself with vigor when you face the Judge in the courtroom.

-Your attorney must intervene with the prosecutors before formal charges are filed in an attempt to have the charges reduced, dismissed or nolle prossed.
-In Tampa Bay & PInellas this is how your assault & battery cases will be handled:
+Robert will intervene with the prosecutors before formal charges are filed in an attempt to have the charges reduced, dismissed or nolle prossed.
+In Tampa Bay & PInellas this is how your domestic assault and domestic battery cases will be handled:

-2. In Pinellas and Hillsborought the victim may be taken to a Domestic VIolence shelter, if so the Defendant must have no contact with the Victim until the case is resolved or only with permission from the presiding Judge or the Defendant will be re-arrested.
+- In Pinellas and Hillsborought the victim may be taken to a Domestic Violence shelter, if so the Defendant must have no contact with the Victim until the case is resolved or only with permission from the presiding Judge or the Defendant will be re-arrested.

-8. The Judge will then calander the case for any pending evidentiary motions such as a Motion to Dismiss which argues that the law that applies to the case must lead to dismissal of the assault & battery charges or a reduction to simple counts if they've been mistakenly filed as aggravated assault & battery.
-Finally, when the evidentiary motions are disposed of, the Pinellas or Hillsborough Court will calander what is known as a Pretrial at which time the Defendant must choose to either plea or set the case for Trial.
+- The Judge will then set a date certain for the case to hear any pending evidentiary motions such as a Motion to Dismiss which argues that the law that applies to the case must lead to dismissal of the assault & battery charges or a reduction to simple counts if they’ve been mistakenly filed as aggravated assault & battery.
+Finally, when the evidentiary motions are disposed of, the Pinellas or Hillsborough Court will calendar what is known as a Pretrial at which time the Defendant must choose to either plea or set the case for Trial.

 NEW DOMESTIC VIOLENCE COURT WILL OPEN IN PINELLAS

 There are two types of Battery under Florida law, simple battery and aggravated battery.
-Also, Domestic Violence can be charged as an assault or an aggravated assault, Assualt and Battery Charges.
+Also, Domestic Violence can be charged as an assault or an aggravated assault, Assault and Battery Charges.

 SPOUSES, CHILDREN AND OTHERS LIVING UNDER ONE ROOF DOMESTIC VIOLENCE: